annie-x-lin/Personal-Projects/README.md

 # Personal-Projects
 Python Projects coded by me.
-In this repository, you can find various samples of python codes that I created for fun.
+In this repository, you can find various samples of python and matlab codes that I created for fun.